Black holes, fast scrambling and the breakdown of the equivalence principle: IV. Quantum states of different black holes

-Since the scrambling time is very short, when we consider a newly formed black hole in a pure quantum state, yet after its scrambling, we may ignore the effect of any radiation.
-For this scenario, the fidelity relation in Eqs.~(\ref{fidelity1}) and (\ref{fidelity}) may be simplified to (see Appendix C)
+One may consider a newly formed black hole in a pure quantum state.
+Since the scrambling time is very short, any small amount of Hawking radiation emitted by the black hole as it scrambles can be safely ignored.
+For this scenario, the fidelity relation in Eq.~(\ref{fidelity}) may be simplified to (see Appendix C)

 Recall that for a stellar-mass black hole $N\sim \exp({10}^{80})$.
-Therefore, the upper bound in Eq.~(\ref{Fide1}) is not very interesting since it just means the fidelity is slightly less than one.
-However, the lower bound is important since it determines how close the local substate encountered by an infalling particle is to a maximally mixed state.
-Since a maximally mixed quantum state corresponds to an infinity high temperature (see Appendix D for a detailed analysis), this means that the infalling object will experience a very high temperature.
+This bound determines how close the local substate encountered by an infalling particle is to a maximally mixed state.
+Since a maximally mixed quantum state corresponds to an infinitely high temperature (see Appendix D for a detailed analysis), this means that the infalling object will experience a very high temperature as well.